Job Scheduling in Node.js with Node-cron

 Copy the endpoint from Better Stack and return to your text editor.
 Create a

-file and add the following, replacing <your_heartbeat_url>
+.env file and add the following, replacing <your_heartbeat_url> with the

 endpoint: